Named-Entity Recognition in the Crime Domain (CrimeNER): Case Study and Dataset: Conclusions and Future Work

 \begin{credits}

 Supported by M2RAI (PID2024-160053OB-I00 MICIU/FEDER), Cátedra ENIA UAM-VERIDAS en IA Responsable (NextGenerationEU PRTR TSI-100927-2023-2), and Research Agreement DGGC/UAM/FUAM for Biometrics and Applied AI.
+Morales is also supported by the Madrid Government in the line of Excellence for University Teaching Staff (V PRICIT).
 Work conducted within the ELLIS Unit Madrid.
 Lopez-Duran is supported by a FPI Fellowship (FPI-UAM-2025).
+Robledo-Moreno is supported by a FPI Fellowship (FPI-UAM-2025).
 DeAlcala is supported by a FPU Fellowship (FPU21/05785).
 Mancera is supported by FPI-PRE2022-104499 MICINN/FEDER.
-Irigoyen is supported by FPI-PREP2024-003107 MICIU/FEDER.
+Irigoyen is supported by FPI-PREP2024-003107 MICIU/FEDER. \end{credits}